 So, The UPSC recruitment consists of a three-level exam including prelims, mains and interview.
 Candidates have to qualify all three levels.
 The candidates shortlisted after prelims examination will be called in for the Main exam.
 The candidates who qualify the main exam will have to appear for a personal interview.
 The final selection list of the candidates who appeared for these process will be released on the official website.

 At the time of personality test, the candidates who are applying for the exam will be needed to produce the original certificates in support of their claims pertaining to age, educational qualifications, community, economically weaker section, Person with Benchmark Disability (PwBD) and other documents such as TA Form, etc.

 The exam schedule for the Civil Services Main Exam would be released soon on the official website of UPSC.
-The commission will conduct the Main examination from September 20, 2019 and it will be held in two sessions.
+The commission will conduct the Main examination in September and it will be held in two sessions.
 The morning session examinations will be held from 9:30 am to 12 noon while the afternoon session examinations will be held from 2 pm to 5 pm.
-The examinations for the first paper (essay) will be held on September 20, 2019.

 Negative marks for every question is one-third of the marks assigned to that question.
 The questions in Paper-I come from seven different test areas like 1) Science and Technology, 2) history and culture, 3) geography, 4) Indian Polity, 5) Indian economy, 6) environment and ecology and 7) current events of national and international importance.